Unsafe discharge

 According to the complaint, Frankfort Regional Medical Center sent a patient home while he was slumped over and only partly awake after treating heatstroke as a drug overdose.
 Hospital staff then called police and had him arrested for trespassing in the emergency room instead of making sure he got the medical care he still needed.

-Incident date: June 16, 2022 Location: Frankfort, Franklin County, KY Status: Open
+Incident date: June 16, 2022 Location: Kentucky Status: Open

 Framework connection